mvysny/vaadin-kotlin-pwa/README.md

 The main meat of the UI is located in the [TaskListView.kt](src/main/kotlin/com/vaadin/pwademo/TaskListView.kt) - feel free to edit that file and experiment for yourself.
 There are lots of pre-existing Vaadin components; you can check out the [Beverage Buddy](https://github.com/mvysny/beverage-buddy-vok/) example app for more examples of component usage.
-You should also read the [full Vaadin 10 (Flow) documentation](https://vaadin.com/docs/v14/flow/Overview.html).
+You should also read the [full Vaadin documentation](https://vaadin.com/docs/flow/Overview.html).

 The browser is a very powerful IDE which can help you debug CSS- and layout-related issue.
 Take your time and read slowly through the following tutorials, to get acquinted with the browser developer tools: